Q1. Why could we see

 A. Yes, we're seeing rigid foam, plastic, sealed metal

 containers, construction lumber, even small fiberglass boats.
 While most of it

 will never reach the shore, and instead get trapped in a large, circular ocean

 current between the US mainland and Hawaii, every storm has the potential to

-bring more of it onshore in 2013 and beyond.
-This has always been true, so not
+bring more of it onshore.
+This has always been true of debris out in the ocean, so not

 all the debris is from the tsunami.
 Check out this website for the most updated